HannimalCrackers/DHUM_73000/007_workinprogress.md

 &nbsp;
 * Selecting most recent 50 photos (not including any selfies) to work with.
 This may be too ambitious.
 Oldest image in set is from October 2017.

+&nbsp;
+* Pulling out top 5 results from Google Vision for analysis